 Candidates should be able to identify useful information for routine activities in a familiar context.
 They will need support in cross-referencing sources and strengthening the reliability of their evidence through more than one source but they should always make references to sources routinely.
 They should recognise that simply copying large chunks of information and passing it off as if it was their own work is unacceptable and that they need to use information found with care.
-At this level direction can be given about which resources are appropriate when working in new and unfamiliar contexts.
-Where possible experience of finding new information in a range of circumstances should be supported.
+At this level their work should be self-sufficient, with minimal guidance.

-1.2 I can Identify different features of information
+1.2 I can describe different features of information

-The candidate should be able to identify text, graphics, sound and video as types of information including their basic characteristics.
+The candidate should be able to describe text, graphics, sound and video as types of information including their basic characteristics.